 Located in Jodhpur, Mehrangarh Fort is one of the largest forts in the country.
 It is located at the top of a 410 feet elevated hill and guarded by huge walls.
 The fort encloses a museum now which exhibits various belongings of the royals.
 The palace was built by Rao Jodha in 1459.

 Rani ka Vav or 'Queen's Stepwell' is a unique step well located in the small town of Gujarat called Patan.
 Located on the banks of River Saraswati, it is not only a distinctive form of water resource and storage system but also represents a unique craftsmanship.
-Now a World Heritage Site as well, Rani ki Vav is a prime example of the rich architectures of stepwell and similar monuments in India.
+Now a World Heritage Site as well, Rani ki Vav is a prime example of the rich architectures of stepwell and similar monuments of India.

 Famous for its intricately carved temples and rock-cut caves, Mamallapuram or Mahabalipuram as it is famously known, is a historically important and well-loved tourist location situated on the Coromandel Coast along the Bay of Bengal, in the state of Tamil Nadu.